josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/🚀_Dual_Use_Dualities/🗞️_docility_engine_print_edition.md

 > 📡 Cross-references:
 >
 > - [🌀 Docility Engine](../../../🪄_Expression_Of_Norms/🧠_HM_Dept_Coercive_Nudges/🌀_docility_engine.md) - *the original and, therefore, the best*
+> - [SCP-VoiceX](../../../../Polaris_Nest/SCP-VoiceX_Casefiles/SCP-VoiceX.md) - *I prefered the version that beat men and patched them up afterwards, personally; this one is too nice to them*

 *Survivor authorship is sovereign.
 Containment is never neutral.*